Office of Research: Diversity, Equity, and Inclusion

 - Climate and culture

-- As noted below, within the Office of Research, the Diversity, Equity, and Inclusion Committee is taking on the task of providing ongoing advice on enhancing our climate and culture.
+- Within the Office of Research, the Diversity, Equity, and Inclusion Committee is taking on the task of providing ongoing advice on enhancing our climate and culture.

 - Throughout the coming year, we will work with academic units to support efforts to enhance the research climate and culture for everyone.